Joab Reproaches David; David Greets the People; Sheba's Rebellion; Judah Remains Loyal

 David Greets the People

 David is shamed by Joab's words.
 Servants set up an ivory throne in the gateway of the palace, and the king greets the people, assuring them that all is well.
-(2 Kings 19:7–8)
+(2 Samuel 19:7–8)

 Judah Remains Loyal

 The men of Judah, David's oldest supporters, will not abandon their king for the greedy Sheba.
 The loyal supporters rally to David in Jerusalem.
-(2 Kings 20:2–3)
+(2 Samuel 20:2–3)

 Folio 43r (Latin)